dd9jn/rfc4880bis/crypto-refresh.md

 - A series of values comprising the encrypted session key.
   This is algorithm-specific and described below.

-Before encrypting, the session key is prefixed with a one-octet algorithm identifier that specifies the symmetric encryption algorithm used to encrypt the following encryption container.
+For V3 packets, before encrypting, the session key is prefixed with a one-octet algorithm identifier that specifies the symmetric encryption algorithm used to encrypt the following encryption container.
 Then a two-octet checksum is appended, which is equal to the sum of the preceding session key octets, not including the algorithm identifier, modulo 65536.

+For V5 packets, the symmetric encryption algorithm identifier is not included.
+Before encrypting, a two-octet checksum is appended, which is equal to the sum of the preceding session key octets, modulo 65536.

 ### Algorithm Specific Fields for RSA encryption {#pkesk-rsa}